 To recap, here’s the order in which you should spend your stars.

 - Ham & Cheese Croissant.
-If you like them they will give you the most spending power for your stars
+If you like them they will give you some of the best spending power for your stars.

 - Venti-sized drinks.
 If that’s too much for you order an iced beverage.
 Take it home and pour half of it into a different cup, without ice, and stick it in your fridge for the next day.
 You can also split it with a friend as it’s the equivalent of two tall beverages, if you can find someone with the same drink order!

-- Don’t waste your stars on bagged coffee, extra shots, or food at the 150 star level which will give you the lowest spending value.
+- Don’t waste your stars on breakfast sandwiches, lunch items, or low priced bakery items which will give you the lowest spending value.

 More tips for saving money at Starbucks!

-- Earn free gift cards through apps and online programs.
+- Earn free gift cards through programs like Swagbucks or Fetch.

-- Participate in special challenges, often called a dash, on the app to earn bonus points
+- Participate in special challenges, often called a dash, on the app to earn bonus stars

 How do you plan to spend your rewards?!